jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 3 Basis for removal order taking effect
 A removal order does not take effect unless—
-  (a) a copy of the order is served in accordance with Part 8 of the District Courts Rules 2009 or in accordance with any directions given under clause 2 on—
+  (a) a copy of the order is served in accordance with subpart 4 of Part 20 of the District Court Rules 2014 or in accordance with any directions given under clause 2 on—
     (i) the respondent; and
     (ii) if the respondent is not the owner of the property to which the order relates, the owner of the property; and (iii) any mortgagee of the property to which the order relates; and